ptyz030529/mirror-web/README.md

 ## (0) Project Name and Team Slack Handles

-Our project name is 'mirror-app'.
+Our project name is 'op-mirrors'.
 Our team is filecoin miner and also we're developing IPFS applications.
-Slack is \_\_

 ## (1) Brief Project Description